2024 Kansas City parade shooting: Suspects

 Three juvenile suspects were initially apprehended, two of whom were armed.

 One juvenile was released after it was determined they were not involved with the shooting.
 The other two remained in custody, and on February 16, were charged with gun-related crimes and resisting arrest, with additional charges expected.

 On February 16, a charge for unlawful possession was brought against a man who had picked up a gun from the ground around the time of the shooting.
 The person was not considered to be involved in the shooting by law enforcement.

 On February 20, police apprehended two men, who were separate from the two unidentified juveniles.
 Both men were charged with second-degree murder in connection of the shooting.

 In mid-March, three adults were charged in connection with some of the guns used in the shooting.
 The three were charged with multiple counts of false statements, straw purchases of firearms, and firearms trafficking.
 Dominic Miller, one of the suspects in the Kansas City Chiefs parade shooting, has been indicted on four felony charges.
 This comes almost three months after Lyndell Mays, another alleged shooter in the Kansas City incident, was also indicted on felony charges.

 In December 2024, Ronnel Dewayne Williams Jr. was sentenced in U.S. District Court to five years of probation in connection to the shooting.
+In March 2026, Dominic Miller's second-degree murder charge was dropped due to Missouri's stand-your-ground law.
+That same month, he pleaded guilty to unlawful use of a weapon and was sentenced to two years in prison.
+In April 2026, a second degree murder charge was dropped against another suspect, Terry Young, who ended up pleading guilty to unlawful use of weapon and was sentenced to two years in prison.

 Investigation

-Kansas City police are coordinating with the FBI and the Bureau of Alcohol, Tobacco, Firearms and Explosives to collect physical and digital evidence and interview witnesses and victims.
+Kansas City police coordinated with the FBI and the Bureau of Alcohol, Tobacco, Firearms and Explosives to collect physical and digital evidence and interview witnesses and victims.
 An FBI online portal was created for anyone to submit digital evidence.

 Kansas City Police Chief Stacey Graves stated during a news conference concerning the preliminary investigative findings that the shooting appeared to have been a "dispute between several people that ended in gunfire", and that there is no indication of a "nexus to terrorism or homegrown violent extremism".

-An autopsy confirmed that the bullet that struck and killed Lopez-Galvan was fired from the gun of accused shooter Dominic Miller.
+An investigation initially suggested that the bullet that struck and killed Lopez-Galvan was fired from the gun of accused shooter Dominic Miller.
+However, authorities later stated that the evidence was inconclusive and they could not confirm whether Miller had fired the fatal shot.